 In the five-part series that begins today, The Tyee and the University of British Columbia's documentary radio series, The Terry Project on CiTR, investigate the state of Vancouver drug policy.
 This piece provides an introduction to The Four Pillars.
 In the coming weeks, the series will investigate each of the pillars -- prevention, treatment, harm reduction and enforcement.

-You can hear the documentary radio installments that accompany this series by clicking on the SoundCloud plug-ins on each story, like the one below.
+You can hear the documentary radio installments that accompany this series by clicking on the icon below on each story, like the one below.
 Or you can subscribe to the series on iTunes.

 Philip Owen was the mayor of Vancouver from 1993 to 2002, and is widely credited for making The Four Pillars possible.
 Today, he argues that Vancouver has not supported The Four Pillars since Sam Sullivan left the mayor's office in 2008.